mr-sk/GlassGetBitcoinPrice/README.md

 If you are getting an unknown error on com.google.* check that the Project->Properties are set to use the "Glass Development Kit".

+Open Eclipse/ADT and build the project to your Glass.

 Usage
 -----